Ulrich Wilcken: Biography

-Wilcken studied ancient history and Oriental studies in Leipzig, Tübingen and Berlin.
+Wilcken studied ancient history and Oriental studies at Leipzig University, the University of Tübingen and the Friedrich Wilhelm University of Berlin.
 He was a disciple of historian Theodor Mommsen (1817–1903), who encouraged Wilcken to take a position as cataloguer of papyri following graduation.
 Mommsen was also instrumental in Wilcken succeeding Eduard Meyer (1855–1930) as associate professor of ancient history at the University of Breslau in 1889.
-Afterwards, he was a professor at the universities of Würzburg (from 1900), Halle (from 1903, where he was again a successor to Eduard Meyer), Leipzig (from 1906) and Bonn (from 1912), where he succeeded Heinrich Nissen (1839–1912).
-Later on, he served as a professor at Munich (from 1915) and Berlin (from 1917), where he was successor to Otto Hirschfeld (1843–1922).
+Thereafter, he was a professor at the University of Würzburg (from 1900), the University of Halle (from 1903, where he was again a successor to Eduard Meyer), Leipzig University (from 1906) and the University of Bonn (from 1912), where he succeeded Heinrich Nissen (1839–1912).
+Later on, he served as a professor at the Ludwig-Maximilians-Universität München (from 1915) and the Friedrich Wilhelm University of Berlin (from 1917), where he was successor to Otto Hirschfeld (1843–1922).

 Wilcken was a German pioneer of Greco-Roman papyrology, and is credited for amassing an extensive archive of Ptolemaic papyri documents and ostraca.

-In 1906 he became a member of the Saxon Society of Sciences, and in 1921, he became a member of the Prussian Academy of Sciences.
+In 1906, he became a member of the Saxon Society of Sciences, and in 1921, he became a member of the Prussian Academy of Sciences.